 Risk Exposure arising from Risk Parameters and Mitigation Export trade receivables and Import Payables i) The Company has a forex management policy duly approved by the Board.
-The Company's policy is to hedge most of its net currency exposure. ii) Company reviews the forex exposure on a regular basis and also reports its adherence to the Board on a quarterly basis.
-The recording and reporting requirements are strictly adhered.
-0 ency denominated rowings The Company has hedged its borrowings by covering the principal repayments using Principal Only Swaps and cost reduction structure viz., Call Spread under the approved Forex management policy.
+The Company's policy is to hedge most of its net currency exposure. impor t Payables ii) Company reviews the forex exposure on a regular basis and also reports its adherence to the Board on a quarterly basis.
+The recording and reporting requirements are strictly adhered. ency denominated rrowings The Company has hedged its borrowings by covering the principal repayments using Principal Only Swaps and cost reduction structure viz., Call Spread under the approved Forex management policy.